tipishev/python_debugging_workshop/README.md

 That's why in this workshop we will hands-on solve a series of puzzles, each one focusing on some aspect of Python debugging.

+How many of you have been there last year?
+Then you probably remember the talk about Evennia, Python-based Multi-User Dungeon (MUD) framework.

 How many of you have played MUDs?

-By the way, last year's Pycon had an awesome talk about Evennia, Python-based Multi-User Dungeons (MUD).

 What about Roguelikes or Interactive Fiction (IF)?

-Then you will also see that debugging is similar to playing such a game:
+Then you will also find using the debugging is similar to playing such a game:

 * controlled with a few commands: "north, open, examine" vs "next, step, where"
 * the commands can be abbreviated: "(n)orth, (o)pen, e(x)amine" vs "(n)ext, (s)tep, w(here)"
 * most actions are irreversible: "items can be lost forever" vs "function calls cannot be undone"
 * permadeath: "if you die you start from the beginning" vs "unhandled exceptions stop the debugger"

-To add to similarity our codebases often remind dungeons that were built over years by programmers, some of whom have left the company and you need Git archeology to find whjat you need, but it's a topic from my other talk (link to git tips and tricks).
+When we look at real life long-running codebases, the similarity to dungeons becomes inevitable.
+See for yourself, our codebases are built over years by multiple programmers, some of whom have left the company and you need Git archeology to find what you need, but it's a topic from my other talk (link to git tips and tricks).

 A typical code dungeon looks like this: